Winter Walking Essentials For Terrier Owners

 I also love thermal socks, because my feet get so cold and I can lose the feeling in my toes on very cold days.
 Again Marks & Spencer do some fantastic thermal socks or look for ski socks.

-Tip!
-Make sure to get the right thickness of socks for your walking boots though!
+Winter Walking Product Tip ~ Make sure to get the right thickness of socks for your walking boots though!